 - Make sure you use the correct size condom.

-- Check the condom has not expired or has been damaged in any way.
+- Check the condom has not expired or has been damaged in any way, and check for the CE or UKCA mark which means they have been tested to meet safety standards.

 - Put on the condom before any genital contact to avoid pre-ejaculate entering the vagina.